What Capital Gains Tax

 In this guide, we will show you some simple ways how you can reduce your CGT liability.

 Take Advantage of Your Capital Gains Tax Exemption

 Every individual is allowed a capital gains tax exemption of up to £12,300 worth of investment without paying any tax.
 If you do not take advantage of this allowance, you won’t be able to carry it forward to the next year.
 Therefore, it is a good idea to use this tax-free allowance every year in order to minimize your risk of getting a big CGT bill in the coming years.

 Balance the Gains Against the Losses

 You can also reduce your CGT liability by making use of assets disposed of at a loss.
-The good news is that losses can be carried forward from the previous years to balance against the profits made in the future years.
+The good news is that you can carry forward losses from previous years to offset them against profits in the years to come.

 For example, you want to sell a house that can incur a significant amount of CGT.
 You can offset this cost by showing other assets that have depreciated in value, such as poor-performing shares.
 This can help reduce your CGT

 CGT does not apply in the case of the transfer of assets between spouses or civil partners, which means partners can benefit from the CGT allowance granted to both of them, which stands at a total of £24,600.

 However, keep in mind that you do consider the property an absolute gift without any pretensions.